 In recognition that directors, officers, stockholders, members, managers and/or employees of GTCR and its affiliates and investment funds (collectively, the "GTCR entities") may serve as our directors and/or officers, and that the GTCR entities and our other non-employee directors may engage in similar activities or lines of business that we do, our amended and restated certificate of incorporation provides for the allocation of certain corporate opportunities between us and such persons.
 Specifically, neither the GTCR entities nor any of our non-employee directors will have any duty to refrain from engaging directly or indirectly in the same or similar business activities or lines of business that we do.
-In the event that any GTCR entity or non-employee director acquires knowledge of a potential transaction or matter which may be a corporate opportunity for such persons and us, we will not have any expectancy in such corporate opportunity to us and may pursue or acquire such corporate opportunity for themselves or direct such opportunity to another person.
-In addition, if any GTCR entity or non-employee director acquires knowledge of a potential transaction or matter which may be a corporate opportunity for us and such person, we will not have any expectancy in such corporate opportunity unless such corporate opportunity is expressly offered to such person solely in his or her capacity as a director or officer of our company.
+In the event that any GTCR entity or nonemployee director acquires knowledge of a potential transaction or matter which may be a corporate opportunity for such persons and us, we will not have any expectancy in such corporate opportunity, and such persons will not have any duty to communicate or offer such corporate opportunity to us and may pursue or acquire such corporate opportunity for us and oupportunity to another person.
+In addition, if any GTCR entity or non-employee director acquires knowledge of a potential transaction or matter which may be a corporate opportunity is expressly offered to such person solely in his or her capacity as a direct or officer of our company.